Autumn 2024 Show Announced

 Heaven’s Above by Diana Raffle

-Following our highly successful production of Isla at the Drama Festival earlier this year, The Mitre Players are entering this exciting competition in 2024.
-Louise Gauntlett is once again at the helm and is looking forward to gathering a talented cast to give the opposition a run for their money!
+Following our highly successful production of Isla at the Drama Festival earlier this year, The Mitre Players are entering this exciting competition in 2024 with Heaven’s Above by Diana Raffle, once again under the guidance of Louise Gauntlett.

 YOUNG FRANKENSTEIN - Minack 2024